- Gender and Relationships»

 Tudor and other Wedding Traditions

-This lens does not just tell you about Tudor wedding traditions, it also will give you a few other wedding Traditions.
+This article does not just tell you about Tudor wedding traditions, it also will give you a few other wedding Traditions.
 Have you ever wondered why we tie cans or shoes to the back a newlywed's car?
-Or what kind of flowers one of King Henry the Eighth's many brides might have had?
+Or what kind of flowers one of King Henry the 8th many brides might have had?
 I will tell you in this lens, which gives a very short history of Tudor weddings and a few other wedding traditions.

 This can also tell you what you would need to do if you were to put on a Tudor Wedding.
 What is nice even though it is further in the past than say the Regency Era, there are so many accounts of the traditions and how they put on their weddings.

 Have you ever wondered why they tie shoes or cans to a car of a couple who have just gotten married?
 Well this tradition started in the Tudor times.
 The guest would actually throw shoes at the bride and groom.
 Great luck will be bestowed on the couple if the couple or their carriage were hit.